Leading Admirably, Leading with Authenticity

 - A willingness to discuss uncomfortable topics that are business critical.

-- An altruistic view of others, not a self-focused approach.
+- An altruistic view of others, a servant leadership focus not a self-focused approach.

 THE VALUE OF AUTHENTICITY